MedAzBc/Film-recommendation-system/README.md

 ---

 ## 📊 Example Dataset
-The system uses a dataset containing movies with features such as:
+The system uses a scrapped dataset containing movies with features such as:
 - Title
 - Genres
 - Description/Overview